-Pohjola Group's major risks include credit, credit spread, interest rate, currency, equity, commodity and liquidity risks within Banking and underwriting risks and market risks associated with investments within Non-life Insurance, as well as strategic and operational risks associated with all operations.
+Pohjola Group's major risks include credit risks, market and liquidity risks, underwriting risks and market risks associated with investments, as well as strategic and operational risks associated with all operations.

 More detailed information on Pohjola Group's major risks associated with operations can be found at www.pohjola.com > Investor Relations > Risks and Capital Adequacy > Risk management principles.